eastgenomics/eggd_conductor/README.md

 - `SLACK_LOG_CHANNEL`: Slack channel to send general start and success notifications to
 - `SLACK_ALERT_CHANNEL`: Slack channel to send any alerts of fails to

+n.b.
+The default behaviour of running the app with minimum inputs specified is to search the given `ASSAY_CONFIG_PATH` above for the highest available version of config files for each assay code, as defined under `version` and `assay_code` fields in the assay config (described below).
+For each assay code, the highest version will be used for analysing any samples with a matching assay code in the sample name, which may be overridden with the input `-iASSAY_CONFIG`.

 ### Low level / assay config file